 - Salt

-- So the first trick to getting a bundt cake out of the pan is to ensure, before you begin to bake, that you've greased and floured the pan well.
-The crevices in a bundt cake pan are notorious for sticking!
+- So the first trick to getting a Bundt cake out of the pan is to ensure, before you begin to bake, that you've greased and floured the pan well.
+The crevices in a Bundt cake pan are notorious for sticking!
 As long as these are well coated in your non-stick spray, or greased and floured thoroughly, you've done all you can!

 - Allow the cake to cool after baking for 10-15 minutes in the pan.
 The cooling process will allow the baked cake to pull itself away from the sides of the baking pan slightly.
 This is why it is important to test cakes with a toothpick - underbaked cakes are prone to sticking to the sides!

-- Place your cooling rack over the top of your bundt cake pan.
+- Place your cooling rack over the top of your Bundt cake pan.
 If the pan is still too hot to touch, use a kitchen towel to hold this tightly onto the rack.
 Invert so that the pan is now upside down over the wire rack.
 The cake should release as you carefully remove the pan.

 Easy Orange Bundt Cake Glaze

-To make my easy orange glaze for this gingerbread bundt, all you'll need is:
+To make my easy orange glaze for this gingerbread Bundt, all you'll need is:

 - Powdered sugar - or icing sugar.
 If this is lumpy, you may want to sift first to break up any clumps.